 - Award decisions are made by the Risk Management Services Committee.
 All grant awards are final.
 Grants will be valid for one year following the date awarded.

-- Award commitments will be based on this application, but documentation of purchase will be required before funds are dispersed.
+- Award commitments will be based on this application, but documentation of purchase will be required after funds are dispersed.

 - Reimbursement will not be made for the cost of items or services that have also been paid for by other grant or funding sources.